 So, let’s get on with it, shall we?

 Jordan is a small country with a population of about six million.
-This may seem like a lot of people but when compared to the approximate eight million residents of London and 300 million residents of the US, it becomes clear how small Jordan really is.
-Jordan is technically located in the Middle East, however, does not have the problems of its neighbors, specifically its neighbor to the north, Syria.
-It’s a peaceful country which is stuck somewhere between long-standing traditions and the slow movement towards becoming more Western.
+This may seem like a lot of people but when compared to the approximately eight million residents of London and 300 million residents of the US, it becomes clear how small Jordan really is.
+Jordan is technically located in the Middle East, however, it does not have the problems of its neighbors, specifically its neighbor to the north, Syria.
+It’s a peaceful country that is stuck somewhere between long-standing traditions and the slow movement towards becoming more Western.
 Jordan, unfortunately, has been stigmatized as being a Middle Eastern country and this has hurt their tourism industry greatly.

 Geographically speaking, Jordan is a very small country.
 Driving from the northern border to the southern border takes a mere six hours.
 This is less than half the time it takes to drive from Minneapolis, Minnesota to Dallas, Texas.
 Driving from the western border to the eastern border takes even less time, “maybe around four hours, yanni” as our driver answered.

 Yanni.
 Our driver used this world constantly and for our first few hours together, I was under the impression that he thought my name was actually Yanni.
 Peter eventually worked up the courage to ask him what yanni meant at dinner on our second day.
 Our driver – whom I’ll refer to as Rad – explained that it meant “I mean”.

 Peter and I challenged him on his explanation because, when used in context, it didn’t make sense.
 We told him that we once took a tour in Italy and that our tour guide kept using the word “alora” which was just a filler word like “um” and “ah”.
 After three-and-a-half days with Rad, I’ve concluded that yanni actually means “you know”, not “I mean”.